bagder/log/README.md

 POSIX types and feature arch-specific manually crafted `#ifdef` sections for those systems that need something else.

-This simplies the selection, makes it easier to understand, removes a lot of hairy detection logic from two places and also make configure and cmake faster to execute.
+This simplifies the selection, makes it easier to understand, removes a lot of hairy detection logic from two places and also make configure and cmake faster to execute.